 Algae-Associated Illnesses in Humans

 In freshwater environments, such as lakes and reservoirs, cyanobacteria (blue-green algae) release toxins that trigger harmful algae blooms and lead to algae-associated illnesses.
-These single-called microscopic organisms, known as phytoplankton, pose a serious risk to human and animal health.
+These single-celled microscopic organisms, known as phytoplankton, pose a serious risk to human and animal health.
 However, when these algae manifest and produce harmful algal bloom toxins, exposure can cause human and animal illnesses.

 How people are exposed to harmful algae toxins